 Your computer may contain personal and private information - notes, photos, contacts, documents, saved passwords, and more.
 You may work with sensitive university data identified as Restricted, High, or Moderate on your computer.

-Note: Effective April 27, 2017, all devices connecting to the 802.1X UMHS wireless network must be CoreImage or enrolled in Intelligent Hub.
+Note: Effective April 27, 2017, all devices connecting to the UMHS-8021X wireless network must be CoreImage or enrolled in Intelligent Hub.
 MWireless is available to members of the Michigan Medicine community, but it does not allow access to Michigan Medicine resources.

 Instructions for Your Operating System